esterkaufman/TensorFlow-Angular-Playground/README.md

 ## Deployment (GitHub Pages)

-View the website in: `https://esterkaufman.github.io/TensorFlow-Angular-Playground/` To deploy your changes, run this locally: `ng deploy --base-href=https://esterkaufman.github.io/TensorFlow-Angular-Playground/`.
-Or `npm run deploy`
+To deploy your changes, run this locally: `npm run deploy`
-Or run the following commands:
-`ng build --prod --base-href=https://esterkaufman.github.io/TensorFlow-Angular-Playground/ --output-path docs` `git config --global http.sslVerify false`
-`ngh`
-`git config --global http.sslVerify true`

 This will deploy the app automatically as a github page.

 ## Development server